How is HIV spread?

 People with HIV who are using antiretroviral therapy (ART) consistently and who have achieved viral suppression (having the virus reduced to an undetectable level in the body) are very unlikely to transmit the virus to their uninfected partners.
 However, there is still some risk of transmission, so even with an undetectable viral load, people with HIV and their partners should continue to take steps to reduce the risk of HIV transmission.

-IF i have hiv, does that mean I have aids?
+I i have HIV, does that mean I have aids?

 No. The terms “HIV” and “AIDS” can be confusing because both terms refer to the same disease.
 However, “HIV” refers to the virus itself, and “AIDS” refers to the late stage of HIV infection, when an HIV-infected person’s immune system is severely damaged and has difficulty fighting diseases and certain cancers.
 Before the development of certain medications, people with HIV could progress to AIDS in just a few years.
 But today, most people who are HIV-positive do not progress to AIDS.
 That’s because if you have HIV and you take ART consistently, you can keep the level of HIV in your body low.
 This will help keep your body strong and healthy and reduce the likelihood that you will ever progress to AIDS.
 It will also help lower your risk of transmitting HIV to others.